 Question: What form(s) do you give a 1099 employee?

-Answer: We have created a quick [chart/infographic] for the forms employers need for a 1099 employee.
+Answer: We have created a quick infographic for the forms employers need for a 1099 employee.
 These forms include a 1099-MISC form, W-9, and a written contract signed by both parties.

 Question: What is a 1099 employee rules?

 Answer: 1099 employee rules depend on various factors.
-The main rules may include, but are not limited to (1) state laws, (2) employer and industry, (3) written contractual obligations, and/or (4) … Carefully review these four rules or seek legal advice on employment laws related to 1099 employees.
+The main rules may include, but are not limited to (1) state laws, (2) employer and industry, and/or (3) written contractual obligations.
+Carefully review these three rules or seek legal advice on employment laws related to 1099 employees.